-We are proud of the progress that we have made on our journey since 2013 when Indigenous leaders from 8 remote, regional and urban areas came together.
+We are proud of the progress that we have made on our journey since 2013 when Indigenous leaders from eight remote, regional and urban areas came together.
 We identified a common vision.
 We drafted a comprehensive set of transformational reforms to give our children the same opportunities and choices that other Australians expect for their children.
 We have secured the government’s agreement to work on the regional part of our agenda.
-We have embarked on implementation.
-We are continuing to work with government on the institutional parts of our reforms.
-We are optimistic about meeting the implementation challenges ahead given how much we have achieved together since 2013 and the broad bipartisan political support for Empowered Communities
+We are working hard on implementation.
+We are optimistic about meeting the implementation challenges ahead given how much we have achieved together since 2013 and the broad bipartisan political support for Empowered Communities.

 2013 – Where it all began!

-We met together, as 25 Indigenous leaders from the eight regions, in June 2013 on the Central Coast of New South Wales, and decided to join forces to achieve the transformational changes we are all seeking.
+We first met together in June 2013 on the Central Coast of New South Wales.
+We were 25 Indigenous leaders from eight regions who decided to join forces to achieve the transformational changes we are all seeking.
 Following this meeting we developed a proposal to government setting out a framework for comprehensive structural reform of Indigenous affairs in our regions, through a new, more balanced partnership with governments.